 Stemming from a robust analysis by Schneider Electric, we have established our greenhouse gas (GHG) emissions 2021 baseline.
-This serves as the first step in our journey toward Science Based Target (SBTi) validation.
 The declaration of our GHG targets this year will be followed by the establishment of a GHG Inventory Management Plan and emission measurement.